Where is the best place to save photos? How to store photos

 Photos for yourself

-In the first two cases, it is enough to divide the photos between the following folders: first the year (for example, “2018”), then the month (“August”), the day/event (for example, “Trip to Siberia”).
+In the first two cases, it is enough to divide the photos between the following folders: first the year (for example, “2018”), then the month (“August”), day/event (for example, “Trip to Siberia”).
 Just remember that the folder needs to be given clear and precise names.
-One that will tell you exactly what is in the folder.
+The kind that will tell you exactly what is in the folder.

 Do you keep photographs of documents?
 Or maybe receipts?
-It is worth having them in digital version.
-Originals burn out quickly or get lost at the least opportune moment.
-It's best to put them in separate folders.
-In the case of photographs of documents, it is not necessary to know the date taken, because this is often visible on the document or invoice.
+It's worth having them in a digital version.
+Originals quickly fade or get lost at the least opportune moment.
+It is best to place them in separate folders.
+In the case of document photographs, you don't need to know the date the photo was taken because it is often visible on the document or invoice.
 Just give the files specific names, for example, “Agreement - apartment” or “Monitor - check”.

-In the case of photos that you edit and print, you may find it useful to separate photos before processing, after processing, for printing and printed.
-Should the latter be removed?
-In our opinion, it is better to save them in digital form - for reprinting, editing or sending, for example, by e-mail.
+In the case of photos that you edit and print, you may find it useful to separate photos into before processing, after processing, for printing and printed.
+Do I need to delete the latter?
+In our opinion, it is better to save them digitally - for reprinting, editing or sending, for example, by email.

 Photo for work

-If photography is not only your hobby, but also your work, you need, first of all, the separation of both spheres.
+If photography is not only your hobby, but also your job, you need, first of all, to separate both areas.
 Photos taken for pleasure should be separated from work files.
-It is enough, therefore, to create two root folders: "Personal" and "Work", which are detailed in the internal structure.
+Thus, it is enough to create two root folders: “Personal” and “Work”, which are detailed in the internal structure.

-The working folder is best classified in terms of customers or companies, as well as thematically.
-As a rule, it is easier to associate a photo with an order or with the person for whom it was taken than with the date of creation.
+The work folder is best classified in terms of customers or companies, as well as thematically.
+It is generally easier to associate a photo with the order or person for whom it was taken than with the date it was created.

 How to organize photos - sorting and deleting

-Once you have developed your system, it's time to act.
-The first step is sorting, which means nothing more than ruthlessly deleting files that have no value.
+Once you've developed your system, it's time to take action.
+The first step is sorting, which means nothing more than mercilessly deleting files that have no value.
 These are, first of all, blurry, unsuccessful or repeated frames.

-Don't get attached to them - less is better.
-It's easier to browse through a catalog of dozens of photos.
-In the work of a photographer, it is normal that you take hundreds of pictures in the same scenery, so that later you can choose the most successful ones for processing.
+Don't get attached to them - less is more.
+It is easier to view a catalog consisting of several dozen photographs.
+In the work of a photographer, it is normal that you take hundreds of photographs in the same scenery, so that later you can choose the most successful ones for processing.

-It is worth applying this principle to your private collections as well.
+It is also worth applying this principle to your private collections.
 Save storage space.
-Why waste it on something you don't really need?
+Why waste it on something you don't need at all?

-Developing an effective systematization of your existing collections will take you hours in the beginning, but will save you time in the long run.
-With a transparent system, it's easier to find what you're looking for.
-You will avoid inefficient "digging" in catalogs and stress due to the possible loss of an important image.
+Developing an effective systematization of existing collections will take you a few hours in the beginning, but will save you time in the long run.
+The transparent system makes it easier to find what you're looking for.
+You will avoid ineffective catalog digging and stress due to possible loss important image.

 Where to store your photos